SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 | Attended | 2,314 | 46.28% |
 | Cancelled | 263 | 5.26% |

+The outcome distribution indicates that both No-Show and Attended appointments provide substantial observations for the proposed binary classification problem, while Cancelled appointments represent a separate outcome category.

 ---

 ## Machine learning problem

 The proposed machine learning problem is a supervised binary classification problem.

-The aim is to predict whether a scheduled appointment will result in:
+The objective is to predict whether a scheduled appointment will result in:

 - No-Show
 - Attended